has207/psxtract-2/README.md

 Game file manual decryption is also supported (DOCUMENT.DAT).

+DO NOT use the Linux code, it is hopeless behind the Windows code at this point, and is only there as a historical curiousity.
+If you want to use this tool on Linux/OSX try it with Wine.

 For more details about the algorithms involved in the extraction process please check the following sources:
 - PBP unpacking: